ketor/ceph-dokan/README.md

 This program is based on original Ceph code and modifid for Win32 Platform.

-It is compiled by gcc, so it is native Win32 program with only one extra dll "pthreadGC2.dll".
+It is compiled by gcc/g++, so it is native Win32 program.

 Future
 -----------